vishnumaiea/ISL1208-RTC-Library/README.md

 # ISL1208-RTC-Library
-An Arduino compatible library (will support ESP8266, ESP32 or pretty much any other baords with Arduino support) for Intersil ISL1208 real-time clock IC available in MSOP-8 package.
+An Arduino compatible library (will support ESP8266, ESP32 or pretty much any other boards with Arduino support) for Intersil ISL1208 real-time clock IC available in MSOP-8 package.
 Following are its features.
 - Real Time Clock/Calendar
   - Tracks Time in Hours, Minutes, and Seconds
   - Day of the Week, Day, Month, and Year